SubuM/EmojiFun/README.md

 # EmojiFun
 Fun with Emojis

-Flask based web app, for creating new emojis, and to break down composite emojis into simple ones
+Flask based web app, for creating new emojis, and to break down composite emojis into simple ones.